davidbfrogman/ljpHeroku/readme.md

 - Change out the fav.icon

+- Change the links on your blog to point to the correct place in your main site.

 - Is your webconfig giving you weird errors?
 Make sure you have the Rewrite module installed.
 I had to install rewrite2 or something like that to get it working.

 - Turn on the forcing domain bit in express